bseltz-cohesity/scripts/sql/python/protectSQL/README.md

 ## Optional Parameters

+* -s, --showunprotecteddbs: (optional) show unprotected DBs on the specified servers and exit
 * -n, --numstreams: (optional) number of backup streams (default is 3)
 * -l, --logstreams: (optional) number of log backup streams (default is 3)
 * -wc, --withclause: (optional) with clause (e.g. 'WITH Compression')